Cream Sherry Bundt Cake

 What is cream sherry?

+Cream sherry is the sweet version of sherry, an alcoholic beverage.
+Don’t worry.
 I have served this cake to my whole family and found no issues with the alcohol being cooked/baked out.

-The best part about cream sherry is that it’s very shelf-stable so my one bottle with last me years of making cakes.
+The best part about cream sherry is that it’s very shelf-stable, so one bottle will last me years of making cakes.
+Even though the name suggests that it might be creamy in texture, it is not.
+It contains no dairy or emulsifiers.

-When you pour it should be a dark-colored sweet-smelling liquor.
+When you pour, it should be a dark-colored, sweet-smelling liquor.

 Where can I find cream sherry?

-Since cream sherry is an alcoholic beverage you will need to buy it wherever you can buy alcoholic beverages in your state.
+Since cream sherry is an alcoholic beverage, you must buy it wherever alcoholic beverages are sold in your state.
+It is typically very cheap and should not cost more than $10.

 Can I use something else instead of cream sherry?